nimiq/developer-center/learn/validator-trust-score.md

 ### Reliability

-The Reliability factor penalizes validators that inconsistently produce blocks when expected, assessing their active contribution to the network.
+The Reliability factor measures how consistent a validator is when it comes to producing blocks when they should.
+Validators who regularly produce the blocks they are expected to will have a high reliability score.
+On the other hand, validators who often fail to produce their expected blocks will have a lower reliability score.
 The score is a moving average of the reliability score for each epoch.
 First, we calculate the reliability($r_i$) for each epoch.

 <Callout type="info" no-title>